November 24, 2025

 (Fig. 1: Medicine: More and more robots are being used in operating rooms)

-Imaging techniques also generate so much data that artificial intelligence (AI) is used for data analysis and initial diagnoses.
+Imaging techniques are also already generating so much data that artificial intelligence (AI) is being used for data analysis and initial diagnoses.

 Challenges

-The Federal Ministry of Education and Research (BMFTR), for example, supports SMEs in medical technology that operate in an extremely dynamic environment and under very demanding regulatory requirements for medical devices.
-Programs such as the Medical Technology Program promote networking between science and clinical application.
-Joint research and development (R&D) projects can thus minimize risks and accelerate innovation.
-Here, too, knowledge of core competencies is important.
+The Federal Ministry of Education and Research (BMFTR)), for example, supports SMEs in medical technology that operate in an extremely dynamic environment and under very demanding regulatory requirements for medical devices.
+Programs such as the Medical Technology Specialist Programme promote networking between science and clinical application.
+Joint research and development (R&D) projects can thus minimise risks and accelerate innovation.
+Here, too, knowledge of the core competence of the respective project partners is important in order to simplify communication and thus avoid misunderstandings.

 Strategic partnerships in product development

-On the other hand, cloud networks and data collection can support the creation of a digital twin that offers comprehensive benefits in research and treatment.
-It supports the simulation of therapies, predictive analysis of disease progression, personalized treatment, and the optimization of clinical processes.
+On the other hand, support from cloud networks and data collection enables the development of digital twins, which offer significant advantages for research and treatment.
+They allow the simulation of therapies, predictive analysis of disease progression, personalised treatment decisions and the optimisation of clinical processes.

-Networked systems such as the Internet of Medical Things (IoMT), which supports remote work and provides personalized therapy or software applications for hospitals (HIS) or imaging procedures (PACS), also benefit from interdisciplinary collaboration.
-However, the secure handling of sensitive health data remains a prerequisite.
+Networked systems such as the Internet of Medical Things (IoMT), which supports remote applications and personalised therapies, or software-based hospital solutions such as HIS and PACS also benefit greatly from interdisciplinary collaboration.
+However, the responsible and secure handling of sensitive health data remains a prerequisite.

 Outsourcing and consulting